KathyPakzad/Coding-Journey/README.md

 # Coding-Journey
+Welcome to my GitHub repository!
-This will be the repository where I can showcase my coding journey and other Python/R projects.
+This repository is created to showcase my coding journey and skills in Python and R.

+## What You'll Find Here
+- Beginner-level scripts
+- Code snippets and projects
+- Notes and examples as I improve my programming skills